this picture and the next two courtesy of Petr Řezáč

 picture by Pavel Konečný made during the re-opening

-* provided by Bub and Sekyt here is a fotogalery with a large collection of pictures (from 2008 and 2009)
+* a photo galery provided by Bub and Sekyt with a large collection of pictures (from 2008 and 2009)

-* on FB page Outsider Art Evironment Europe a series of pictures by Pavel Konečný made during the re-opening (may 14, 2016)
+* on the Facebook page Outsider Art Environments Europe a series of pictures by Pavel Konečný made during the re-opening (may 14, 2016)

 Biskupice, Czech Republic